 Spaying and Neutering Veterinarian

 In male dogs, neutering reduces both dog-on-dog aggression and a tendency to roam away from home.
-Both of these behavioral issues are in large part born out of the desire for a mate.
+Both of these behavioral issues are in great part born out of the desire for a mate.
 The dangers of the former are obvious, and a free-roaming dog may be subject to a variety of hazards, including traffic, poisoning, other animals, abuse, and high-kill shelters.
 Male cats experience similar behavioral benefits, and are also less likely to urinate indoors to mark their territory.

 Before we can begin, Pre-Anesthetic blood work has to be performed.
 This will check the status of the kidneys and liver.
 Because the kidneys and liver are responsible for filtering the anesthesia out of the bloodstream, a problem with either of these major organs might pose a threat to your pet’s safety during surgery.
 These problems may be asymptomatic; invisible until revealed by the blood work, and can affect even young pets.

 After the blood work confirms that we can safely proceed, your pet will be given an injection for sedation.
 During this time, an IV catheter will be placed in order to allow for fast and easy drug access in the case of an emergency.
 It will be the task of one of our trained veterinary technicians to perform anesthesia monitoring which entails the technician keeping the surgeon informed about important factors such as the patient’s temperature, blood pressure, respiration, oxygen level, and heart rate.
 After the surgery is complete, your pet will be put in a recovery area.
 The patient will be given pain relief medication, and diligently observed until he or she is awake.
 At World of Animals at Bensalem, we recommend your pet wears an Elizabethan collar (cone) at home to prevent licking the incision, and continued medication for the pain.
 In the 2 weeks following the procedure, your pet will need to be well-rested, and activity which is not necessary should be limited.